Fay48/Reverse-IP-Lookup/README.md

 Free and limited Reverse IP Lookup.
 Find all hosted domain on same ip.

-Premium Tools Price : $22
+Premium Tools Price :

+- Bash : $22 (Very good for all linux)
+- Python3 : $29

 Note : This project can stop at anytime without notice.